aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/gitops.md

 ### github Configuration Spec Details
 #### __repository__ (required)
-* __Description__: The name of the repository where we will store your cluster configuration, and sync it to the cluster.
+* __Description__: The name of the repository where EKS Anywhere will store your cluster configuration, and sync it to the cluster.
   If the repository exists, we will clone it from the git provider; if it does not exist, we will create it for you.
 * __Type__: string

 #### __owner__ (required)
-* __Description__: The owner of the git repository; either a github username or github organization name.
+* __Description__: The owner of the Github repository; either a Github username or Github organization name.
   The Personal Access Token used must belong to the `owner` if this is a `personal` repository, or have permissions over the organization if this is not a `personal` repository.
 * __Type__: string